benkehoe/aws-sso-util/docs/configure.md

 `aws-sso-util configure populate` takes one or more regions, and generates a profile for each account+role+region combination.
 The profile names are completely customizable.

+# `aws-sso-util roles`

+`aws-sso-util roles` prints out a table of the accounts and roles you have access to.
+This table contains the following columns: account ID, account name, role name.

+An AWS SSO instance must be specified when using `aws-sso-util roles`.
+If you've only got one AWS SSO instance, and you've already got a profile configured for it, it should just work.
+You should consider setting the environment variables `AWS_DEFAULT_SSO_START_URL` and `AWS_DEFAULT_SSO_REGION` in your environment (e.g., your `.bashrc` or `.profile`), which will make it explicit.
+Otherwise, see below for the full resolution algorithm.

+`aws-sso-util roles` has the following options:
+* `--account`/`-a`: either an explicit 12-digit account ID (which will speed up the process) or a patterns to match, either the account ID prefix or suffix, or a regex to match against the account name.
+  * This option can be provided multiple times.
+  * If explicit account IDs are provided, the account name will always be `UNKNOWN`.
+* `--role-name`/`-r`: a regex to match against the role name
+* `--separator`/`--sep`: the field separator
+  * If `--separator` is provided and not `--sort-by` (see below), the rows will be printed as they are received, rather than all at once at the end.
+* `--header`: print a header row
+* `--sort-by`: sort the output according to the specification.
+The input must be two comma-separated values:
+  * `id` is the account ID
+  * `name` is the account name
+  * `role` is the role name
+  * The default used if `--separator` is not provided is `name,role`, that is, sort first by account name, then by role name.

 # Common options